PIMCO says its trust in Spain and Italy growing

 Bosomworth also urged the euro zone’s core countries, Germany and France, not to slacken their pace of economic reforms, saying it was the only way for Europe to get back on its feet.

-PIMCO is a unit of Allianz (ALVG.DE), Europe’s biggest insurer and one of the largest investors in the world.
+PIMCO is a unit of Allianz, Europe’s biggest insurer and one of the largest investors in the world.
 PIMCO had about 1.5 trillion euros ($1.9 trillion) in total assets under management at the end of the third quarter.

 Bosomworth had said in June that the increased liabilities Germany faces as a result of the euro zone crisis were eroding the attractiveness of its sovereign bonds, the bloc’s benchmark government paper.